top of page

 My work is driven by a central question: What is social media doing to the psychology of adolescent girls?

 As a public-facing scholar, I write and speak about my research for both academic and general audiences.
+I am currently writing my first book, BEYOND THE LOOKING GLASS, slated for publication in 2027 by Flatiron in the U.S. and Penguin Life in the U.K.

 Media